MapConductor/android-sdk/docs/src/content/docs/introduction.md

 # MapConductor Android SDK Documentation

-MapConductor is a unified mapping library that provides a common API for multiple map providers including Google Maps, Mapbox, HERE, ArcGIS, and now MapLibre.
+MapConductor is a unified mapping library that provides a common API for multiple map providers including Google Maps, Mapbox, HERE, ArcGIS, and MapLibre.
 This documentation covers the public API components available through Maven distribution for **v1.1.0**.

 ## Overview